Towards Semantic Equivalence of Tokenization in Multimodal LLM: Experimental Results

 \paragraph{Referring Expression Segmentation.}

-Table \ref{tab:segmentation} presents various MLLMs' performances on referring expression segmentation tasks.
-It is noteworthy that our model consistently outperforms the baselines, and significantly surpasses the current SoTA on the ReaSeg dataset, demonstrating the proficiency of our vision tokens derived from \textbf{{SeTok}} in capturing not only object-centric low-frequency semantic details but also the high-frequency boundary details.
+Table \ref{tab:segmentation} presents MLLMs' performances on referring expression segmentation tasks.
+Our model consistently outperforms the current SoTA on the RefCOCO+/g and ReaSeg dataset, demonstrating the proficiency of our vision tokens derived from \textbf{{SeTok}} in capturing not only object-centric semantic details but also the high-frequency boundary information.